savonet/book/technology.md

 which you perceive through the displacements of the tympanic membrane that they induce in your ear.
-In order to be represented in a computer, such a sound is usually captured by a microphone, which also has a membrane, and is represented by samples, corresponding to the successive positions of the membrane of the microphone.
+In order to be represented in a computer, such a sound is usually captured by a microphone, which also has a membrane, and is represented by samples\index{sample}, corresponding to the successive positions of the membrane of the microphone.
 In general, sound is sampled at 44.1 kHz, which means that samples are captured 44100 times per second, and indicate the position of the membrane, which is represented by a floating point number, conventionally between -1